 BHs simulate temporary minor ports established to land and supply troops after an amphibious invasion.
-They can only be established by Marine and Amphib units, and exist only while the unit remains "ashore" in that hex.
-A BH allows one (1) Ground unit to embark or disembark (not both) by Sea Movement at that hex each PLAYER TURN, and allows adjacent units to trace supply to that hex (unless Blockaded).
-See also: Mulberries, 9.5.
+They can only be established by Marine and Amphib units, and can only exist while the unit remains "ashore" in that hex.
+A BH allows one (1) Ground unit to embark or disembark (not both) by Sea Movement at that hex each Player Turn, and allows adjacent units to trace supply to that hex (unless Blockaded).
+Mulberries are also temporary ports, see 9.3.